LLZ-2: Roze Island

 Employer shall not directly or indirectly, with or without reprimand, in any condition, order their employee outside work hours, without an agreed upon compensation, verbal, and written agreement at minimum a day before the order.
 Failing to comply is the equivalent of violating a third degree misdemeanor, with fine up to twenty years of the employee’s yearly total compensation package including benefits such as health insurance.

 In a blink of an eye, the novel he purposefully read slowly eventually came to an end.
-The book lasted him into the night, just as the sky darkens into its lowest brightness.
-No shadow is being cast, yet the streets and buildings shines up with luminescent strips of sticks and glowing projectors.
-Unlike a traditional light-to-wall projectors which became obsolete as technology improves, these storefronts instead uses LTA projections.
-It still uses a digital encoders to emit pictures from a device, but mana powered magic circuits enhances it by aligning the molecules in the air to create a 3D plane to create 3D holograms.
+The book lasted him into the evening, just as the sky darkens into its lowest brightness.
+The streets and buildings shines up with luminescent strips of sticks and glowing projectors.
+Storefronts are using LTA projections, a digital encoders emitting pictures from a device, but mana powered magic circuits enhances it by aligning the molecules in the air to create 3D holograms.
 The one being used are mostly monochromes, but it’s enough to entertain and advertise the business.

 Pedestrian, especially tourist, are mostly shy and unsure of how safe it is.
 Employees are told not to be too persuasive, often just gently smile while drinking a tea, like waiting for a date.
 Lukman observed a couple of men, probably just friends, watching a lady in plain white clothing outside of a store.
 They are bickering with each other, whispering, and pushing towards the store.
 The lady smiles in return, her flicked left, inviting them to sit together outside.
 They started to converse, professionally, a server and a client.